 Whole Foods has been also actively managing its cash flows, by generating healthy free cash and making prudent capital investments.
-The company’s strong liquidity positions it to drive future growth.
-The company has also been utilizing its cash flows in the opening of stores, paying down debt and returning cash to shareholders through dividends and share repurchases.
+The company’s strong liquidity, positions it to drive future growth.
+The company has also been utilizing its cash flows in the opening of stores, paying down debt and returning cash to shareholders through dividends.

-However, the company’s customers remain sensitive to macroeconomic factors including interest rate hikes, increase in fuel and energy costs, credit availability, unemployment levels, and high household debt levels, which may adversely affect their disposable income, triggering a shift in focus from higher priced organic products to cheaper private label brands.
-This may hurt Whole Foods’ top-line growth.
+However, the company’s customers remain sensitive to macroeconomic factors including interest rate hikes, increase in fuel and energy costs, credit availability, unemployment levels, and high household debt levels, which may negatively impact their disposable income triggering a shift in focus from higher priced organic products to cheaper private label brands.
+This may adversely affect Whole Foods top line growth.

 Currently, we maintain our long-term “Neutral” recommendation on the stock.
-However, Whole Foods, which faces stiff competition from other supermarket operators such as The Kroger Company (KR) and Supervalu Inc. (SVU), holds a Zacks #2 Rank that translates into a short-term “Buy” rating.
+However, Whole Foods, which faces stiff competition from other supermarket operators such as The Kroger Company (NYSE:KR - News) and Supervalu Inc. (NYSE:SVU - News), holds a Zacks #2 Rank, which translates into a short-term “Buy” rating.

 More From Zacks.com